2022 Buffalo shooting: Investigation of previous threat

-Gendron told the police that he was joking; he would later write online about how it was a well-executed bluff.
-He was not charged in connection with the incident; investigators said that he had not made a specific enough threat to warrant further action.
+Gendron told police that he was merely joking; however, Gendron later wrote online that this was actually a well-executed bluff.
+He was not charged in connection with the incident since, according to investigators, he had not made a specific enough threat to warrant further action.
 The New York State Police did not seek an order from a state court to remove guns from Gendron's possession.
 The mental health evaluation was not an involuntary commitment, which would have prohibited him from buying guns under federal law.